djtersteegc/zx-spectrum-cases/README.md

 After starting to build a couple ZX Spectrum clone boards, I needed to find a case solution.
 The reproduction 48K rubber keyboard cases are nice, but a bit rich for my blood and I had also built up a mechanical keyboard using Superfo's Cherry MX compatible PCB that I wanted to use.
-After seeing  [Lee Smith's Mechtrum on YouTube](https://www.youtube.com/watch?v=O_FdXpOi2W4) that used the same keyboard, I set out to design my own case with the following goals:
+After seeing  [Lee Smith's Mechtrum on YouTube](https://www.youtube.com/watch?v=O_FdXpOi2W4) that used the same keyboard, I set out to design my own with the following goals:

 - Fits on a 220x220 Ender 3 class print bed in one piece
 - Easy to print (minimal supports) and optimized for a 0.4mm nozzle and 2mm layer heights
 - Minimal filament usage to print quickly and cheaply

-Since then Lee has also made STL's of his design available to purchase to print your own for a small fee, so if you have a larger printer and don't mind using a bit more filament (~418 gram) for a slightly beefier design that is another good option now.
+Since then Lee has also made STL's of his design available to purchase to print your own for a small fee, so if you have a larger printer and don't mind using a bit more filament (~418 grams) for a slightly beefier design that is another good option now.

 ## Available Case Models